 The emergence of quantum computing presents a range of challenges and risks for the UK financial services sector.
-From encryption vulnerabilities and technological debt to market instability and power imbalances, organisations must proactively address these concerns to ensure a secure and resilient future in the evolving quantum landscape.
+From encryption vulnerabilities and technological debt to market instability and power imbalances, organisations must proactively address these concerns if they are ensure a secure and resilient future in the evolving quantum landscape.